“I never thought I would stay on hormone replacement therapy for this long,” my patient, Rowan, told me.

 Rowan had good reason to be hesitant.
 The decision to stop HRT can be a tricky one: if you go “cold turkey” you may experience symptoms that are worse than the ones you sought help for in the first place.
 But there are some good reasons to stop, so it’s worth taking a look at.
-Stopping HRT may not work the first time, but I can help you through the transition, which I’ll share with you here.
+And there are a few strategies that can help you through the transition, which I’ll share with you here.

 Stopping HRT: If At First You Don’t Succeed, Try, Try Again